User Interface Basics

 On the Profile page, you can view and edit your personal information such as first name, last name, company, phone number and job title.
-You can subscribe/unsubscribe to Skyvia’s newsletters, change your password to a new one and configure email notifications.
+You can subscribe/unsubscribe to Skyvia’s newsletters, change your password to a new one, configure email notifications and two-factor notification.

 On the Account page, you can view, manage and upgrade your subscriptions, check used Skyvia resources, such as processed records, scheduled packages, etc., view and print out invoices, and manage account users if any invited.

 You can invite other users to your account.
 Users join your account as account members.
 Being account members, they cannot manage (upgrade, downgrade or anyhow change) your subscriptions or view any payment details, but they can use your Skyvia subscriptions and resource limitations.

 You can also add users to your workspace(s) and assign roles to them.
 They can use connections, packages, queries, etc. in the workspaces only to the extent allowed by their roles.
 For example, a user with the workspace admin role will have full rights in the workspace, while the developer will be able to manage workspace objects (create, run, delete them), but not manage workspace settings, etc. Read Account Management for more information.

 Skyvia Help Center

 When you click icon in the top right corner of the Skyvia page, the Help Center window opens up.
 Here you can find links to useful resources such as Skyvia documentation, Skyvia blog with latest news and Support portal with FAQs.

 If you have any technical questions and cannot find them in the Skyvia documentation, you can contact Skyvia support team by filling out the Contact form or writing directly to the Support chat.